srackham/markdown-blocks.nvim/README.md

 | `wrap_block` ‡         | Wrap lines                                    |

 † Passed line delimiter arguments. \
-‡ Passed a wrap column number argument.
+‡ Passed a wrap column number argument. \
+§ The resulting CSV or Markdown table is also copied to the clipboard.

 ### Example LazyVim Configuration